 Antioxidants

-Antioxidants can combat oxidative stress, which is huge.
+In the same way sunscreen protects your skin from harmful UV rays, antioxidants can combat oxidative stress, which is huge.
 That stress (and the free radicals that follow) breaks down collagen and gets in the way of the skin’s natural repair process, triggering inflammation, fine lines, loose skin, and more.
-You’ll need lots of antioxidants in your skincare, like vitamin C and vitamin E, to keep that from happening.
-That's why you'll find them in our Cloud Whip Face Cream.

 Final Thoughts